mckeesh/ClickyThingy/README.md

 At the time of writing, ClickyThingy only works for Macs, but the plan is to make it cross-platform.

-You can sumbit bug reports to me at https://github.com/smckee6192/ClickyThingy or email me personally at smckee6192@gmail.com
+You can sumbit bug reports to me here